IAmLokken/DeepDungeonOverlay/README.md

 When selecting the save slot in game the overlay does not have a way to know _which_ save file you clicked on and will just pick the first one it finds in its own save file that matches on dungeon, character, job, and floor.
 Since there are two it may not pick the right one and the tracked data will be innacurate.
 This is only an issue if you leave the dungeon instance with both save slots at the same floor.
 If you continue one save slot past where another is currently at the overlay will not have an issue.

 Since the overlay does not know when you delete a save file in game there are two buttons to clear its save files of any saves when not in a deep dungeon.
-This is good to use when you plan on attempting a clear run that you want to make sure are properly tracked.
+This is good to use when you plan on attempting a run that you want to make sure is properly tracked.

 ![DDOSM](overlay/docs/SaveManager.png?raw=true)